Dallas Love Field

 Love Field is the birthplace, corporate headquarters, and a major operating base of Southwest Airlines; as of August 2021, Southwest has a 95% market share at the airport.
 Several full-service fixed-base operators (FBOs) provide general aviation services: fuel, maintenance, hangar rentals, and air charters.
-The City of Dallas Department of Aviation headquarters is on the grounds of the airport.
+The City of Dallas Department of Aviation headquarters is on the airport grounds.

 History

 Dallas Love Field is named after Moss L. Love, who, while assigned to the U.S. Army 11th Cavalry, died in an airplane crash near San Diego, California, on September 4, 1913, becoming the tenth fatality in U.S. Army aviation history.
 His Wright Model C biplane crashed during practice for his Military Aviator Test.
 Love Field was named by the United States Army on October 19, 1917.

 World War I

-Dallas Love Field has its origins in 1917 when the Army announced it would establish a series of camps to train prospective pilots after the United States entered into World War I. The airfield was one of 32 new Air Service fields.
+Dallas Love Field originated in 1917 when the Army announced it would establish a series of camps to train prospective pilots after the United States entered into World War I. The airfield was one of 32 new Air Service fields.
 It was constructed just southeast of Bachman Lake, and it covered over 700 acres and could accommodate up to 1,000 personnel.
-Dozens of wooden buildings served as headquarters, maintenance, and officers’ quarters.
+Dozens of wooden buildings served as headquarters, maintenance, and officers' quarters.
 Enlisted men had to bivouac in tents.

 Love Field served as a base for flight training for the United States Army Air Service.
 In 1917, flight training occurred in two phases: primary and advanced.
 Primary training took eight weeks and consisted of pilots learning basic flight skills under dual and solo instruction.
-After completion of their primary training at Love Field, flight cadets were transferred to another base for advanced training.
+After completing their primary training at Love Field, flight cadets were transferred to another base for advanced training.

-After officially opening on October 19, 1917, the first unit stationed at Love Field was the 136th Aero Squadron, which was transferred from Kelly Field, south of San Antonio, Texas.
+After officially opening on October 19, 1917, the first unit stationed at Love Field was the 136th Aero Squadron, transferred from Kelly Field, south of San Antonio, Texas.
 Only a few U.S. Army Air Service aircraft arrived with the 136th Aero Squadron, and most of the Curtiss JN-4 Jenny aircraft to be used for flight training were shipped in wooden crates by railcar.
 Training units assigned to Love Field during World War I were: